Test Code SOFT: Z1000 Fungal Smear, Varies

 Specimen Volume: Entire collection

-Preferred Specimen Type: Fresh tissue
+Specimen Type: Fresh tissue

 Container/Tube: Sterile container